NWRC Research Areas: Wildlife Genetics

 Scientist working in a laboratory

-Wildlife geneticists at NWRC collect DNA using direct (i.e., tissue or blood), non-invasive (samples such as blood, hair, feces, saliva, that are available from an animal without having to handle it), or environmental (water, air, or soil) sampling to uncover valuable information about animal identity, abundance, behavior, movements, relationships, and evolution.
-Our genomic analyses include approaches, such as DNA forensics, species abundance and monitoring, kinship/relatedness, gender determination, and species or individual animal identification.
-Our laboratory approaches include next-generation sequencing platforms (Illumina and Nanopore), Sanger sequencing (ABI), single-nucleotide polymorphism (SNPs), and microsatellites.
+Wildlife geneticists at NWRC collect DNA using direct (i.e., tissue or blood), non-invasive (samples such as blood, hair, feces, saliva, that are available from an animal without having to handle it), or environmental (water, air, or soil) sampling to uncover valuable information.
+Our genomic analyses include diet analysis, presence/absence, DNA forensics, species abundance and monitoring, behavior, movements, kinship/relatedness, gender determination, evolutionary relationships, and species or individual animal identification.
+Our laboratory approaches include next-generation sequencing platforms (Illumina and Nanopore), Sanger sequencing (ABI), single-nucleotide polymorphism (SNPs), droplet digital PCR (Bio-Rad), and microsatellites.

 Our goal is to apply DNA technology to wildlife damage management and wildlife disease issues.
 We strive to apply the most advanced DNA technology possible to these issues and provide methods and information to address human-wildlife conflicts.
 We work with a diverse group of collaborators including researchers and experts in other NWRC projects, Wildlife Services’ Operations and National Programs, APHIS-International Services, universities, state and federal agencies, museums, and foreign governments.